jaydenhs/zero-views-museum/README.md

 - `SUPABASE_URL` - The URL of your Supabase instance.
 - `SUPABASE_KEY` - The API key for your Supabase instance.

 Then, create a virtual Python environment, install the Python requirements via `requirements.txt`, and activate the environment.
+[Instructions for installing Python packages in a virtual environment are available here.](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

-To run the Flickr API querying, run `python flickr.py`
+To run the Flickr API querying, run `python flickr.py`. `SEARCH_QUERIES` can be modified based on artwork categories of interest.

 ### Frontend (`/frontend`)